macmule/AutoCasperNBI/README.md

 0.3
 Added TimeMachine option to not prompt for new disks.
-Changed deployment target to see if the app will run nicer.
+Changed deployment target to see if the app will run nicer.<br>
 Amended the netBootCreatedPath variable to use quoted form, this should fix those pesky names with spaces.
 Removed some extra empty lines from code to tidy